 This policy was implemented in the following way:

-• The four-person very-low income limit is computed as half of the local median family income.
+• HUD computes the four-person very low-income limit as half of the local median family income.
 Median family incomes are rounded to 100 so, by definition, the raw four-person income limit is rounded to 50.